Research Projects

 Inclusive 3D Pose Estimation for Prosthesis Users

 Current pose estimation technologies are designed on the assumption of a “standard” body, which leads to the exclusion of people with diverse physical characteristics, including prosthesis users.
-This research addresses the essential gap between statistical machine learning models and individual diversity, aiming to develop a new pose estimation method tailored for prosthesis users.
-Alongside the technical development, we are building a process that values dialogue and co-creation with the people concerned, striving to realize true inclusiveness in the development of AI technologies.
+This research addresses this problem directly by collecting and organizing 3D motion data from users of running-specific prostheses and building a benchmark to evaluate the limits of existing methods.
+By defining a new task that requires the simultaneous estimation of both natural body joints and prosthesis geometry, we are laying the research foundation needed to realize inclusive AI technologies.

 Computer Vision